Making Editing Product Variations Simple

 BasicsTechnical ElementsTips and TricksWebsites

 We’re currently working on an e-commerce website that sells, among other things, clothing and underwear in a large variety of sizes and colors.
-Using the WooCommerce e-commerce plugin for WordPress is fairly straightforward, but once you have four (or more) sizes, and five colors, for each product, we found that it started to get a bit unwieldy, especially once product photos and color swatches entered the picture.
+Using the WooCommerce e-commerce plugin for WordPress is fairly straightforward, but once you have four (or more) sizes, and five colors, for each product, we found that it started to get a bit unwieldy, especially once product photos, color swatches, and product variations entered the picture.

-In order to make the shopping experience easier, we added the WooCommerce Variation Swatches and Photos extension, which enhances the default drop down menus for size and color, by replacing them with visuals.
+In order to make the shopping experience easier, we added the WooCommerce Variation Swatches and Photos extension, which enhances the default drop-down menus for size and color, by replacing them with visuals.
 This is of course particularly important for color, where you can show the exact shade or a thumbnail image of the exact product, making browsing a snap.
+With the addition of product variations, customers can quickly view and select their desired options, streamlining the shopping process.

 But just seeing a small color swatch or image isn’t enough.
-What we wanted to do was enable clicking on a color swatch to change the main product image, so that for instance, if you clicked on the blue color swatch, you would see the full image in that color.
+What we wanted to do was enable clicking on a color swatch to change the main product image, so that for instance, if you clicked on the blue color swatch, you would see the full image in that color, reflecting the different product variations available.

 But wait, we still need to present sizes, remember?